shreyawhiz/dotfiles-1/README.md

 ## What's Included?

+### Fish

+Because ZSH was too mainstream, I use the [fish shell](http://fishshell.com).
+Its scripting language isn't compatible with other Bourne shell environments, so don't expect your non-fish scripts to work.

 ### Homebrew

 It's hard to live without [Homebrew](http://brew.sh/) on OS X. It will be installed and used to install both [command-line](https://github.com/bentruyman/dotfiles/blob/master/init/10_osx.sh#L24) and [desktop](https://github.com/bentruyman/dotfiles/blob/master/init/10_osx.sh#L60) programs.